cdot/HSAC/sensors/README.md

 DHTxx sensors also have:
 * type - the type of the DHT sensor, either 11 or 22
 * gpio - the GPIO pin for DHT11 data
-* prefix - the prefix for the sensor IDs to used for DHT temperature and humidity readings e.g. if prefix is "DHT" then the IDs used will be "DHTtemperature" and "DHThumidity".
+* temperature_id: the id to use to record temperature readings
+* humidity_id: the id to use to record temperature readings

 DS18x20 sensors have:
-* id - the ID of the DS18B20 sensor
+* sensor_id - the ID of the DS18B20 sensor
+* sample_id - the ID to use to record samples

 ```
 an example `config.json` is: